adn770/ppdf/docs/design-dmap.md

         2. Update its call site inside `_run_analysis_on_region`.
         3. Modify the function's internal logic to remove the code that identifies a `background` color role.
     * **Outcome**: The refactoring is complete.
 The pipeline is now a true region-first system, and the color analysis is more robust, accurate, and correctly implemented.

+### Phase 17: Structural Scaffolding

+-   **Milestone 52: Create Class Skeletons**
+    -   **Goal**: To introduce the new class structure into `dmap_lib/analysis.py` without implementing any new logic.
+    -   **Description**: This initial step creates the empty class definitions for each major component of the analysis pipeline.
+This provides the structural foundation for all subsequent refactoring work.
+    -   **Key Tasks**:
+        1. Create the empty `ColorAnalyzer`, `StructureAnalyzer`, `FeatureExtractor`, and `MapTransformer` classes.
+        2. Create the main `MapAnalyzer` orchestrator class with placeholder methods.
+        3. The existing free-standing functions will remain untouched.
+    -   **Outcome**: The `analysis.py` file will contain the new, empty class definitions alongside the existing functions, ready for the logic to be moved.

+-   **Milestone 53: Lift and Shift Functions into Methods**
+    -   **Goal**: To move the existing analysis functions into the new classes as methods with minimal changes.
+    -   **Description**: This is a pure "lift and shift" operation.
+Each global function will be moved into the most appropriate class and converted to a method.
+This step isolates the logic within its future home without yet refactoring its internal workings.
+    -   **Key Tasks**:
+        1. Move color analysis logic into the `ColorAnalyzer` class.
+        2. Move grid discovery and feature classification logic into the `StructureAnalyzer` class.
+        3. Move enhancement detection logic into the `FeatureExtractor` class.
+        4. Move transformation logic into the `MapTransformer` class.
+        5. Update the main `_run_analysis_on_region` function to instantiate these new classes and call their methods, replacing the direct function calls.
+    -   **Outcome**: The code is now structured within classes, but the internal logic and the overall data flow remain unchanged.
+The application should function exactly as before.

+### Phase 18: Implementation Refactoring

+-   **Milestone 54: Refactor `ColorAnalyzer`**
+    -   **Goal**: To refactor the internal implementation of the `ColorAnalyzer` class for clarity and encapsulation.
+    -   **Description**: This milestone focuses on cleaning up the first stage of the pipeline.
+The methods within `ColorAnalyzer` will be reviewed to ensure they are self-contained.
+    -   **Key Tasks**:
+        1. Refactor the `analyze` method of `ColorAnalyzer` to be a pure function that accepts an image and returns a `color_profile`.
+        2. Ensure no global state is being used within the class.
+    -   **Outcome**: A fully encapsulated `ColorAnalyzer` class that is easier to test and understand.

+-   **Milestone 55: Refactor `StructureAnalyzer`**
+    -   **Goal**: To refactor the internal implementation of the `StructureAnalyzer`.
+    -   **Description**: We will break down the large classification method into smaller, more manageable helper methods within the `StructureAnalyzer` class, improving its readability.
+    -   **Key Tasks**:
+        1. Create private helper methods for tasks like boundary classification and wall scoring.
+        2. Ensure the main `analyze` method of the class clearly shows the sequence of operations.
+    -   **Outcome**: A refactored `StructureAnalyzer` class where the complex logic is broken down into smaller, well-named methods.

+-   **Milestone 56: Refactor `FeatureExtractor` and `MapTransformer`**
+    -   **Goal**: To refactor the internal implementations of the final two stages.
+    -   **Description**: This milestone cleans up the remaining classes, ensuring they follow the same principles of encapsulation and clarity as the others.
+    -   **Key Tasks**:
+        1. Refactor the `FeatureExtractor` class to ensure its `extract` method is a pure function.
+        2. Refactor the `MapTransformer` class, cleaning up the wall-tracing and door-linking logic into clearer helper methods.
+    -   **Outcome**: The entire analysis pipeline is now composed of fully refactored, single-responsibility classes.

+### Phase 19: Final Integration and Cleanup

+-   **Milestone 57: Finalize Orchestrator and Remove Old Functions**
+    -   **Goal**: To clean up `analysis.py` by finalizing the orchestrator and removing all the old, now-redundant, free-standing functions.
+    -   **Description**: This final step completes the refactoring.
+The `MapAnalyzer` class will be finalized, and all the old procedural code will be deleted, leaving only the new, clean object-oriented structure.
+    -   **Key Tasks**:
+        1. Review the `MapAnalyzer` class and its main `analyze_region` method to ensure the data flow between components is correct and efficient.
+        2. Delete all the old `_stageX...` and helper functions from the module.
+        3. Update the top-level `analyze_image` function to be a clean, simple entry point that uses the `MapAnalyzer`.
+    -   **Outcome**: The `dmap_lib/analysis.py` file now contains only the new, refactored class-based implementation.
+The codebase is significantly cleaner, more organized, and easier to maintain.